 - 1. Legislative Decisions.
 Any matter before the Board regarding general policy or law that generally applies to a broad group of citizens is a legislative decision.
-The Board Secretary or the City Attorney's Office shall advise the Board regarding any decisions before the Board that do not follow this general rule or where it is unclear whether a decision is legislative or quasi-judicial.
-The review of land use changes and text amendments to the Comprehensive Plan or Land Development Code are examples of legislative decisions. - 2.
+The Board Secretary or the City Attorney's Office shall advise the Board regarding any decisions before the Board that do not follow this general rule or where it is unclear whether a decision is legislative or quasi-judicial. - 2.
 Procedure.
 The Board shall conduct legislative matters according to the following procedure.
 The time limits set forth herein may be extended upon request, and should be considered by the Board to assure a full and fair opportunity to participate without undue repetition and delay.